taitanang/Taitanang_BlueStampPortfolio/index.md

 ### Description:

 After completing the base project for the Gesture-Controlled Robot, I started adding modifications to it.
 I began by mounting two ultrasonic sensors on the front and rear of the car.
 To do this, I designed a case for them in Fusion 360 (Figure 2).
 I was able to code the sensors to detect objects at a certain distance away, and automatically stop the car if it was going to crash into them.
-Next, I designed a cover for the car to both hide away all the wires and electronics and make the car look more realistic (Figure 3).
+Next, I designed a cover for the vehicle to both hide away all the wires and electronics and make the car look more realistic (Figure 3).
 This cover can be easily removed for easy access to the inside.
 To slot it onto the base, I was originally going to use a tab that could fit into an indent on the car casing.
 However, I went with a screw slit in the final design.
 This allows the screws to be adjusted along the slit, ensuring a good fit onto the base.
 Finally, I added four LEDs to the car, two as headlights and two as brake lights, incorporating holes in the car cover to allow them to be visible.
+The hardware schematics, including the modifications, are shown in Figure 17.

 ### Challenges: